barbarer/py4e-int/_sources/functions/func-group.rst

 *Content Objectives:*

 * Learn how to display a value in Python using print.
-* Math terms for functions to their definitiions.
+* Match terms for functions to their definitiions.
 * Recognize common symbols (:, #), operators (+, -, /), and keywords (def, return) in Python.

 *Process Objectives:*